openfoodfacts/off-product-environmental-impact/doc/source/estimating-product-impact.rst

     The law of :math:`\overline{X}_n` converges to a normal law :math:`\mathcal{N}\left(\mu,\frac{\sigma}{\sqrt{n}}\right)`.

-This theorem could be used to calculate the expectation of the environmental impact of a recipe obtained with :class:`~impacts_estimation.impact_estimation.RandomRecipeCreator`.
+This theorem could be used to calculate the expectation of the environmental impact of a recipe obtained with :class:`~impacts_estimation.impacts_estimation.RandomRecipeCreator`.
 However, the calculated impact values have a large dispersion, sometimes over several orders of magnitude, and seem to follow a lognormal distribution.
 In this case, the geometric mean of the distribution is a more relevant indicator than the arithmetic mean.
 However, the geometric mean can be calculated as the exponential of the arithmetic mean of the logarithms of the values.

 .. math::
     \forall n \in \mathbb{N^*}, G=\exp\left(\frac{\sum_{i=1}^{n}{\ln(x_i)}}{n}\right)